HerryTech/Excel-from-scratch/stage_1/Logical_Counting_Functions/README.md

 # Logical & Counting Functions
+This section introduces Excel’s logical and counting functions, which allow you to analyze datasets by testing conditions and summarizing values.
+Logical functions like `IF` help classify data based on rules, while counting functions such as `COUNT`, `COUNTA`, and `COUNTIF` make it easy to quantify entries that meet specific criteria.

 ## Topics Covered
 - **IF Function** — Apply logical tests to categorize or label data.